Pro Se Litigant

 The Supreme Court precedent Hunt v.
 Carey Canada Inc. (1990) SCC 90 set parameters for when a Statement of Claim can, and cannot, be struck.
 It places strict boundaries on the terms frivolous, vexatious, and abuse of process.
 The SCC also detailed the many reasons why a claimant should not be driven from the judgement seat.

-Hunt v Carey Canada is exceptional, an instruction manual on the law.
+Hunt v.
+Carey Canada forms an instruction manual on the law.
 It shows how to protect your claim from a premature end.
-SCC stance: Plaintiffs shall not be driven from the judgment seat.
+Supreme Court stance: Plaintiffs shall not be driven from the judgment seat.

 The ‘plain and obvious’ test was codified in England in the 1880s.
 Soon it was adopted by Canada.
 It stood up over time.
 The civil procedure we know today is forged from a century of refinements on that theme: